How Indian Residents should disclose their global assets in Indian tax return

 Some important points to note while filling the schedules are as follows:

-- In case of joint foreign bank accounts, your spouse must also file the tax return and disclose the details in her return
+• In case of joint foreign bank accounts or investments like IRA, your spouse must also file the tax return and disclose the details in her return even if her income is below exemption limit.
+If spouse is a beneficiary and other spouse has disclosed the interest in his tax return, then first spouse doesn’t need to disclose.

 Copyright © CA Abhinav Gulechha.
 All Rights Reserved.
 No part of this publication can be reproduced without prior written permission of the CA Abhinav Gulechha.
 The content of the article is for general information purposes only & does not constitute professional advice.
 For any feedback on the article, please write to contact@abhinavgulechha.com